Sahuaro Ranch Historic Area

 Free Historic Tours

-Historic 1895 Main House Tour
+Historic Main House Museum Tour

-NEW!
 Sustainable Agriculture Tour Videos

-Ambassadors.
 Use your smart phone/

 tablet to learn about the history of

 sustainable agricultural while on site or click here to view them.
+Funded by the Arizona Humanities

 - Join the Rose Garden Deadheaders!
+Watch the video

 Help keep the rose garden looking beautiful!
 The Rose Garden Deadheaders help keep the rose bushes in the Ranch's historical area looking great throughout the year.
 This important team of volunteers come on their own time to "deadhead" the bushes, removing the spent blooms.
 Volunteers can help with any part of the Ranch's rose garden or be assigned to a small part to be responsible for.
 Volunteers choose the best time in their schedules to visit the garden and "deadhead."
 Come to the "meeting" to see what it is all about and have some fun too.
 This group is part of the Rose Society of Glendale.
 For more information, contact Laura Hirsch at 602-920-1697 or firstname.lastname@example.org.